JingYuan0926/cannes/README.md

-# AI Data Analyst (Name) 👇
+# SEInsight👇
 **An AI Agent Data Analyst build in TEE(Trusted Execution Environment)**

 An AI-powered data analysis platform that processes data within a Trusted Execution Environment (TEE), providing intelligent insights through conversational AI while maintaining complete data privacy and confidentiality.
-No more data leaks, no more privacy concerns — just secure, powerful analysis that keeps your data safe.
+No more data leaks, no more privacy concerns, just secure, powerful analysis that keeps your data safe.

 For a comprehensive guide on setup and deployment, please refer to this [README Guide](https://github.com/JingYuan0926/cannes/blob/main/README.md).